authorjapps/zerocode/README.md

 Introduction
 ===
-Zerocode Open Source is a lightweight, simple and extensible framework for writing test intentions in a simple JSON or YAML format that facilitates both declarative configuration and automation.
+Zerocode is a new lightweight, simple and extensible open-source framework for writing test intentions in simple JSON or YAML format that facilitates both declarative configuration and automation.

-Put simply, Zerocode is a solution for all API Development pain points.
-The objective is to bring simplicity to API automation.
-The framework provides a unified solution to manage response validations, target API invocations, perform load/stress testing and perform security testing using a the simple domain specific languages (DSL) JSON and YAML.
+Put simply, Zerocode alleviates pain and brings simplicity to modern API automation.
+The framework manages the response validations, target API invocations, load/stress testing and security testing in a unified way using simple YAML/JSON/Fluent steps, aka DSL.

 For example, if your REST API URL `https://localhost:8080/api/v1/customers/123` with `GET` method and `"Content-Type": "application/json"` returns the following payload and a `http` status code `200(OK)` ,
 ```javaScript
 Response:
 {